Eurydia/notes-on-clean-programming-language/content/_index.md

 - `infixl` for left-associative operators, and
 - `infixr` for right-associative operators.

-The fixity of an operator is `infixl` by default.
+The associativity of an operator is `infixl` by default.

 #### Operator Precedence